shwina/still-magic/_en/teamwork.md

     If this is too stressful,
     let participants hang on to their electronic pacifiers but turn off the network so that they really *are* using them just to take notes or check the agenda.
-    The one exception is accessiblity needs:
+    The one exception is accessibility needs:
     if someone needs their phone, their laptop, or some other aid in order to take part in the meeting, nobody has a right to tell them "no".